Hi! Welcome to another drawing tutorial on Emily Drawing. Today, we are going to learn how to draw a panda!

 Of course, pandas are famous for their black and white coloring, but get some colors to fill in the background, too!
 Maybe they have some bamboo or other plants around them.
 Maybe you even name your panda!

 Awesome job!
 How did you like this tutorial?
 We hope you enjoyed it like we did!

 If you want some more drawing tutorials on friendly and furry critters, be sure to browse our animal section!
-We have teddy bears, dogs, foxes, owls, and more.
+We have another bear tutorial, dogs, foxes, owls, and more.